jhofman/msd2015/_drafts/2015-03-13-final-project.md

 class, please check with us before doing so.

-You may either use a pre-curated data set or build your own data set---e.g. via APIs or public web sites\footnote{If you scrape data from a public website, make sure this is permitted and doesn't violate the site's [terms of service](http://en.wikipedia.org/wiki/Terms_of_service).
+You may either use a pre-curated data set or build your own data set---e.g. via APIs or public web sites.
+If you scrape data from a public website, make sure this is permitted and doesn't violate the site's [terms of service](http://en.wikipedia.org/wiki/Terms_of_service).
 In either case, make sure explicitly to note details of how the data